Match Community Day Team

 Ms. Derissaint grew up in Boston, MA.
 She got her undergraduate degree in Pre-Law/Legal Studies.
 She decided to pursue her Master’s degree in Clinical Social Work from Simmons College.
 She then worked for many years in a charter school where she was privileged to serve children and families from diverse backgrounds.
 She does continuous work with orphanages in Haiti, and enjoys doing service projects all around the world.
 Besides spending time with family and friends, she also likes to cook, host, decorate, read, and travel.
 Ms. Derissaint is excited to work with the scholars at MCD!

-SAM DUFFY-PROTENTIS I ASSOCIATE TEACHER
+SAM DUFFY-PROTENTIS I 4TH GRADE TEACHER

 Mr. Duffy grew up in Easton, Massachusetts.
 He attended the University of Connecticut where he received his bachelor's degree in Political Science.
 After college, Mr. Duffy served for two years with City Year Boston at the Channing Elementary School and at the Chittick Elementary School.
 Mr. Duffy is super excited to join the MCD Team!
 In his free time, Mr. Duffy enjoys playing and watching sports, reading, and running.